jaspertc-cheanue/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us to focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying genuine bottlenecks."

 In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-maintain code.
 It's better to write straightforward code that works correctly and then refine it for performance, based on data-driven insights rather than speculative assumptions about where performance issues might lie.

+# 2024-01-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that simplicity, readability, and modularity often lead to more efficient systems in the long run."

+In more words, this quote emphasizes that striving to make parts of your program overly efficient before they are proven to be bottlenecks can lead to unnecessary complexity, bugs, and harder maintenance.
+It's better to write good quality code initially and use performance metrics to guide targeted optimizations later.